RusPiRo/ruspiro-interrupt/README.md

 ## Dependencies

-This crate, when used to build a final binarry assumes that certain linker symbols does exist and are defined.
-These are usually provided when using the [``ruspiro-boot`` crate](https://crates.io/crates/ruspiro-boot) which comes with a linker script providing all the necessary linker symbols and entrypoints calling into this crate once it is used.
+This crate, when used to build a final binary, assumes that there is a low level exeption handler in place that will call into a function called `__isr_default`.
+When using the [``ruspiro-boot`` crate](https://crates.io/crates/ruspiro-boot) this function is *weakly* exported from their to allow floawless compiling and linking.
+However, this empty export will be overruled by the linker with the function of the same name exported from this crate.

 ## Usage